 4. Ferries Exist But Have Limits

 From April to October, Golfo dei Poeti ferries connect the villages by sea — day pass ~€35.
-Much more scenic than the train.
+Much more scenic than the train, and a preview of the kind of coastal ferry-hopping that awaits along the Amalfi Coast if you continue south.
 But they don't stop at Corniglia (no port), they're slower, and they get cancelled in rough seas.
 Use them for a one-way trip when the weather's good, not as your primary transport.

 The Hiking Trails